Brussels, September 24-25, 2013

 On January 30, 2013, Eucamed released an industry position paper on the proposed regulations (http://bit.ly/EucamedPositionPaper).
 In general, the position paper supported the proposal.
 However, the position paper also states that it is in support of regulations that:

-• ensures timely access to the latest innovative technologies, and
+- ensures timely access to the latest innovative technologies and

-• maintains an environment that encourages and keeps research and innovation in Europe.
+- maintains an environment that encourages and keeps research and innovation in Europe.

-On September 12, 2013, Eucamed released the results of an industry survey (http://bit.ly/CostofEURegs) stating that the cost of the proposed regulations would be 17.5 Billion Euros.
-The details of the survey indicate that the implementation of the Unique Device Identifier (UDI) system, improved labeling, and clinical performance data will require a 7.5 billion Euro investment.
+On September 12, 2013, Eucamed released the results of an industry survey (http://bit.ly/CostofEURegs) stating that the proposed regulations cost 17.5 Billion Euros.
+The survey details indicate that implementing the Unique Device Identifier (UDI) system, improved labeling, and clinical performance data will require a 7.5 billion Euro investment.
 Also, industry survey respondents indicated that an additional 2.5 million Euro investment would be needed for each new Class III device that is required to undergo the proposed Scrutiny process in Article 44.
-The release of the Eucamed survey was only six days before the rescheduled ENVI vote on September 18, 2013—which was delayed for the third time until today.
+The Eucamed survey was released only six days before the rescheduled ENVI vote on September 18, 2013—which was delayed for the third time until today.

 Next Step in the Proposed Medical Device Regulations Approval Process

 Now that the amended proposal has passed the vote, the next step is the plenary vote.
-This is scheduled for October 22, 2013, but there is some discussion as to whether the plenary vote should occur within 21 days of the ENVI vote to comply with a previous legal ruling.
-October 22 does not give Parliament adequate time to make any significant revisions to the compromise amendments—let alone 21 days.
+This is scheduled for October 22, 2013, but there is some discussion about whether the plenary vote should occur within 21 days of the ENVI vote to comply with a previous legal ruling.
+October 22 does not give Parliament adequate time to make significant revisions to the compromise amendments—let alone 21 days.
 Therefore, I DO NOT expect the plenary vote to pass.
 I do not expect a vote.
 I expect Eucamed and industry lobbyists to be busy during the next few weeks.
 Opponents of the regulations will focus on three failures of the compromise amendment:

-1. the implementation cost is not acceptable during a European economic crisis
+- the implementation cost is not acceptable during a European economic crisis

-3. the Europeans do not want to hear a great sucking sound as research and clinical study dollars are rapidly moved from Europe to more favorable nations
+- the Europeans do not want to hear a great sucking sound as research and clinical study dollars are rapidly moved from Europe to more favorable nations

 Why is there a Rush?

 European elections were in 2014.
-The government officials in the office want to approve the regulations before the elections, but it’s not going to happen.
-To address the public concern related to the PIP scandal (http://bit.ly/MHRAReport) where industrial silicone was fraudulently used for breast implants, the EU Commission has finally taken actions they promised:
+The government officials in the office want to approve the regulations before the elections, but it won’t happen.
+To address the public concern related to the PIP scandal (https://www.nhs.uk/conditions/pip-implants/), where industrial silicone was fraudulently used for breast implants, the EU Commission has finally taken actions they promised:

-1. NBs are being re-evaluated according to far more stringent regulations (download Commission Implementing Regulation IP-13-854 from our website),
+- NBs are being re-evaluated according to far more stringent regulations (download Commission Implementing Regulation IP-13-854 from our website),

-2. Two NBs are no longer allowed to issue new certificates, and
+- Two NBs are no longer allowed to issue new certificates, and

-This is significant progress, but the regulations are missing a mechanism from the scrutiny process resulting in CE Marking delays that would impact future investment in Europe and timely access to the latest medical devices.
-Parliament also needs time for a rebuttal of the Eucamed industry survey claiming high costs of implementation.
+This is significant progress, but the regulations are missing a mechanism from the scrutiny process, resulting in CE Marking delays that would impact future investment in Europe and timely access to the latest medical devices.
+Parliament also needs time for a rebuttal of the Eucamed industry survey claiming high implementation costs.

-My prediction is that we will not see a vote for approval in Parliament on October 22.
+I predict we will not see a vote for approval in Parliament on October 22.
 However, today’s approval by the ENVI Committee should be a warning sign.
 The new regulations will ultimately be approved, and this will be the most significant change in the medical device industry since the implementation of the QSR (http://bit.ly/QSRpreamble) in the 1990s.

 Medical companies should be paying more attention to the proposed regulations.
-To comply, you will need to make significant changes to your supplier quality agreements and your Technical Documentation (i.e., – Technical File/Design Dossier).
-You should be drafting a quality plan for the implementation of these changes to your quality system now because it will take you more than a year to achieve compliance with these changes.
+To comply, you must significantly change supplier quality agreements and technical documentation (i.e., technical file/design Dispenser).
+You should be drafting a quality plan for implementing these changes to your quality system now because it will take you more than a year to achieve compliance with these changes.

 For additional information, visit the Europa website: http://bit.ly/ECUpdates.